leechaerimm/leechaerimm/README.md

 ### Hi there 👋

-Welcome to my Chaerim's world!
+Welcome to my Github world!

 My name is **Chaerim Lee** 👩‍🎓